MKPublishings/MK-Omni-Engine/README.md

 ---

+## 📂 Omni Directory Overview

+The `Omni` folder in **MK-Omni-Engine** is structured as a collection of submodules and prototypes, each contributing to the broader AI framework:

+- **Nitro-main**
+  - Contains `Nitro.py`
+  - Likely a performance-focused or lightweight engine module, possibly serving as a fast execution core.

+- **SlizzAi Network**
+  - Includes `SlizzAiNet.pdf`
+  - Documentation or design notes for the SlizzAi network architecture, outlining conceptual or structural details.

+- **SlizzAi-2.0**
+  - Contains `SlizzAi-2.9.py`
+  - A Python implementation of the SlizzAi engine, versioned as 2.9, suggesting iterative development and refinement.

+- **SlizzAi-3**
+  - Includes `test.txt`
+  - Appears to be a placeholder or test file, possibly used for debugging or validating SlizzAi’s third iteration.

+- **SlizzAi-4**
+  - Recently updated files (unspecified in listing)
+  - Represents the fourth generation of SlizzAi, continuing the evolution of the framework.

+- **SlizzAi (base)**
+  - Contains uploaded files (unspecified in listing)
+  - Serves as the foundational SlizzAi module, from which later versions branch out.

+---

 ## 📚 Philosophy
 Omni Engine is more than software—it’s a mythic codex.
 Every cycle, from technical builds to creative rituals, is inscribed as a sovereign artifact.
 The engine embodies discipline, restoration, and legacy, offering a platform where law, myth, ceremony, and technology converge.